decoy-school/school-site/src/about-us/vacancies.md

 title: Job Vacancies
 layout: vacancies.njk
 vacancies:
-  - text: "We currently have a vacancy for a Foundation Stage Practitioner in our First Steps Nursery."
+  - text: We currently have a vacancy for a Foundation Stage Practitioner in our First Steps Nursery.
     documents:
       - name: Child Protection and Safeguarding Policy
         path: /uploads/2021-cp-and-safeguarding-policy.pdf